Plan-validate-execute pattern

 In the CMM:

-• D3 (Runtime Guardrails) L3+ — Plan-Validate-Execute is the pattern that takes a deployment from “guardrails exist” to “guardrails are structurally enforced”
+• D3 (Runtime Guardrails) L3+: the pattern that takes a deployment from “guardrails exist” to “guardrails are structurally enforced”

-• D7 (Observability & Audit) L3 — the structured plan + validation + execution triple is high-value audit data
+• D7 (Observability & Audit) L3: the plan, validation, and execution triple is high-value audit data

 Cross-references

-• HITL — Plan-Validate-Execute is the canonical HITL implementation for the confirm tier
+• HITL: plan-validate-execute is the HITL implementation for the confirm tier

-• Bullen’s Stripe talk — Stripe’s three-ring containment uses analogous gate-before-action mechanics in the egress + tool-policy direction
+• Bullen’s Stripe talk: Stripe’s three-ring containment uses analogous gate-before-action mechanics on egress and tool policy

-• Orchestration hijacking — the deterministic policy engine in the validation step is not vulnerable to the prompt-injection attacks that compromise LLM-based reviewers
+• Orchestration hijacking: the deterministic policy engine in the validation step resists the prompt-injection attacks that compromise LLM-based reviewers